pedro-lb/expokit-duplicated-symbols/README.md

 So this error started happening on our ExpoKit project after upgrading Expo's version.
 The project is using Expo SDK 36.0.0, and we're trying to build it with XCode Version 11.3.1 (11C504).

-This repo simulates the problem by adding all the conflicting dependencies and trying to build.
+This repo simulates the problem by adding all the conflicting dependencies and trying to build it on XCode, as detailed on steps above.

-After a few hours of tinkering we've found that these packages are conflicting with `ExpoKit`'s linked libraries:
+After a few hours of tinkering we've found that these packages below are conflicting with `ExpoKit`'s linked libraries.
+The link created with React Native's autolink between them and `ExpoKit`'s declared libraries is what seems to be causing the problem.

 ```
 @react-native-community/masked-view
 react-native-screens
 react-native-safe-area-context
 ```

 ## 💡 Solutions already attempted: